Apex8014/Marvin-Chess-AI-/README.md

 A more complete README file will be finished when the project is finished, but I figure that while this project is unfinished there isn't much of a point to it now.

-Marvin Chess AI and Titanium Chess Engine © 2024 by Asher Prince is licensed under CC BY-NC-SA 4.0.
+Marvin Chess AI © 2024 by Asher Prince and Titanium Chess Engine © 2024 by Asher Prince and Evan O'Keefe is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/